yasutomihigashikuni/starter-academic/content/authors/takumi-obana/_index.md

   - name: The University of Tokyo
 education:
   courses:
-    - course: Ph.D. in Internal Medicine
-      institution: The University of Tokyo
-      year: 2010
-    - course: M.D.
+    - course: Undergraduate Student at Hosei University
-      institution: The University of Tokyo
+      institution: Hosei University
-      year: 2002
+      year: 2018 to present
 email: obanatakumi@gmail.com
 superuser: false
 highlight_name: false
 user_groups:
   - Researchers
 ---
-Takumi is .
+Takumi is an undergraduate student at Hosei University, and joined Higashikuni Lab as a Technical Assistant in August, 2020.
+His research interests include artificial organs, synthetic biomaterials, and extremophiles for biomedical application.